Transportation in Las Vegas: Self-driving shuttle

-In January 2017, the city of Las Vegas, fleet logistics provider, Keolis North America, and the shuttle manufacturer Navya SAS, partnered to test a driverless shuttle in Downtown Las Vegas on Fremont Street between Las Vegas Boulevard and Eighth Street.
+In January 2017, the city of Las Vegas' fleet logistics provider, Keolis North America, and the shuttle manufacturer Navya SAS partnered to test a driverless shuttle in Downtown Las Vegas on Fremont Street between Las Vegas Boulevard and Eighth Street.
 The Navya shuttle comes equipped with LiDAR technology, GPS, cameras and odometry.
 Keolis is the transportation operator for the Regional Transportation Commission of Southern Nevada and has been operating fixed route local and express transit routes in the region since 2013.

-The pilot test, which ran from January 11–20, 2017, is part of Las Vegas' broader efforts to create a designated area in the city's urban center for testing autonomous and connected cars.
-The city of Las Vegas was honored with a Smart 50 Award for this initiative.
+The pilot test, which ran in January 2017, was part of Las Vegas' broader efforts to create a designated area in the city's urban center for testing autonomous and connected cars.
+The City of Las Vegas received a Smart 50 Award for this initiative.

 The shuttle was further sponsored for one year, from November 2017 to November 2018.
-This second pilot program gained international notoriety on launch day not only for the first connected infrastructure, but also because an 18-wheeler delivery truck backed into the shuttle within hours of its launch.
+This second pilot program gained international notoriety on launch day, not only for the first connected infrastructure, but also because an 18-wheeler delivery truck backed into the shuttle within hours of its launch.
 The official City of Las Vegas statement:

-“The autonomous shuttle was testing today when it was grazed by a delivery truck downtown.
-The shuttle did what it was supposed to do, in that it’s sensors registered the truck and the shuttle stopped to avoid the accident.
-Unfortunately the delivery truck did not stop and grazed the front fender of the shuttle.
-Had the truck had the same sensing equipment that the shuttle has the accident would have been avoided.
+The autonomous shuttle was testing today when it was grazed by a delivery truck downtown.
+The shuttle did what it was supposed to do, in that its sensors registered the truck, and the shuttle stopped to avoid the accident.
+Unfortunately, the delivery truck did not stop and grazed the front fender of the shuttle.
+Had the truck had the same sensing equipment that the shuttle has, the accident would have been avoided.
 Testing of the shuttle will continue during the 12-month pilot in the downtown Innovation District.
 The shuttle will remain out of service for the rest of the day.
-The driver of the truck was cited by Metro.”
+The driver of the truck was cited by Metro.